aofarrel/SRANWRP/inputs/quick_tests/readme.md

 * SAMN07190145
 * SAMN09090431: Has one SRR that has three fastqs, and the two normal ones are kind of big
 * SAMN18648259
+* SAMN24042990: Has one SRR that is Illumina, and one that is PacBio
 * SAMN27519992
 * SAMN27519993
 * SAMN29944050